Burgestrand/hue-api/README.md

 All submissions are welcome.
 To submit a change, fork this repo, commit your changes, and send us a [pull request](http://help.github.com/send-pull-requests/).
+Successful pull requests result in commit access to the repository.

 [nanoc]: http://nanoc.stoneship.org/
 [GitHub Pages]: http://pages.github.com/